hack5hu/foodZone/README.md

 ### Prerequisites

+Ensure you have the following installed:

-- Node.js
+- Node.js (v16+)
-- npm or yarn
+- npm or Yarn
 - React Native CLI
-- Android Studio / Xcode
+- Android Studio or Xcode
-- Java JDK 11+
+- JDK 11+

 ### Installation